alphagov/government-service-design-manual/Designing your service/colourpalettes.md

-<p>This is the standard GOV.UK colour palette.
-We recommend you use
+#Colour palettes

-the Sass variables where possible in case the colour values are updated.
-The variables are defined in 'colours.scss' in the GOVUK Frontent Toolkit.</p>
+This is the standard GOV.UK colour palette.
+We recommend you use the Sass variables where possible in case the colour values are updated.
+The variables are defined in 'colours.scss' in the GOVUK Frontent Toolkit.

 <h2>Semantic colour names</h2>